Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Conclusion

-The pipe operator (|>) definitely steals the spotlight in PHP 8.5, making code cleaner and more readable.
+The pipe operator (|>) steals the spotlight in PHP 8.5, making code cleaner and more readable.
+The new URI extension gives PHP a modern, standards-based URL/URI API, and clone with v2 improves immutable workflows.
 Constants also get love with support for attributes, static closures, and first-class callables.
 Combined with final property promotion and #[\NoDiscard], PHP 8.5 is shaping up to be a strong release.
-You can explore more proposals and accepted changes on the PHP RFC index.
+You can explore more proposals and accepted changes on the PHP 8.5 RFC list.

 Did you like this article?
 Then, keep learning: